 The adidas Adizero Boston 12 and the adidas Adizero Evo SL are two versatile options from the German giant, but despite the Boston 12 being named after a major marathon, you're probably better off racing one in the Evo SL.
 This is thanks to the Evo SL's superior cushioning, lighter build, and more responsive midsole.
 The Boston, however, remains the better choice if you highly value stability and prefer its full-length ENERGYRODS.

 The adidas Adizero Boston 13 and adidas Adizero Boston 12 are close siblings, but the 13 refines the formula in ways that make it more approachable and enjoyable for a broader range of runners.
 Both share the same fundamental super trainer DNA (a dual-density midsole with Lightstrike Pro on top and a stabilizing Lightstrike carrier underneath, combined with the ENERGYRODS), but the Boston 13 brings notable updates that smooth out the ride.
 The combination of improved energy return and a more accommodating fit makes the Boston 13 feel less harsh and more fun to run in, especially when you're holding marathon pace.
-That said, the Boston 12 is a better option for those who have narrower feet or put ground feel at the top of their priority list.
+That said, the Boston 12 is a better option for those with narrower feet or who prioritize ground feel.

 The adidas Supernova Rise and adidas Adizero Boston 12 occupy different spots within the adidas lineup.
 The Boston 12 is a more premium super trainer that incorporates fiberglass ENERGYRODS for stability and a mix of EVA and more premium TPEE foam.
 It's a lighter shoe that's designed for mid to long-distance training.
 On the other hand, the Supernova Rise is designed to be a daily trainer for shorter sessions, with some bounce for added fun.